NeuromatchAcademy/course-content/projects/README.md

 # **Important deadlines**

 * project day 2:  by end of day, please submit a project proposal via this [Airtable link]().
-We will use this the same day to match your group with a mentor and project TA.
+We will use this immediately to match your group with a mentor and a project TA.
 * course day 10:  by end of day, please submit your abstract via this [Airtable link]().
 * project day 14: by end of day, please submit your slides via this [Airtable link]().